Recurring Revenue: Types, Formula, and How to Improve It

 Like many other SaaS companies, they let enterprise clients contact them first, and then they provide individual pricing plans depending on their needs.

-But you can also see that some features listed in this billing tier also indicate customization, such as onboarding training.
+But you can also see that some features listed in this billing tier also indicate customization, such as customer onboarding training.

 While managing enterprise clients is often more demanding, the revenue you receive can outweigh anything you can get from small businesses.